Sebastian1981/DataAnalytics/projects.md

 title: Project Portfolio
 ---

-In the following, I provide an overview of the projects I was involved in related to data science and machine learning (ML).
+In the following, you´ll find an overview of my projects experience in healthcare and renewable energy.
 They are subdivided into three major groups.
-In group one and two are the ml-projects I carried out as a [data science professional](#data-science-professional-projects) and as an [academic researcher](#academic-research-projects-on-machine-learning), respectively.
-Finally, in group three I put together some [hobby-projects](#hobby-projects-on-machine-learning) I implemented in my free time just for fun and curiosity.
+In group one and two are the ML-projects I carried out as a [data science professional](#data-science-professional-projects) and as an [academic researcher](#academic-research-projects-on-machine-learning), respectively.
+Finally, in group three I put together some [hobby-projects in finance and healthcare](#hobby-projects-in-finance-and-healthcare) I implemented in my free time just for fun and curiosity.

 &nbsp;